AfifSoussi/AWS_TF_stock_deployment/README.md

   * Terraform manages the AWS infrastructure provisioning.
   * GitLab CI handles the continuous integration and deployment of the Docker image and Terraform infrastructure.

+## Blue-Green Deployment Strategy
+The project follows a Blue-Green Deployment strategy to ensure zero-downtime updates and safe rollbacks in case of errors.
+This strategy utilizes two distinct environments:

+  * Blue (Production): The current live environment serving user traffic.
+  * Green (Testing): The environment where new versions of the application are deployed and tested.
+### Deployment Flow:
+  * The ALB (Application Load Balancer) directs traffic between Blue and Green environments.
+  * Initially, all traffic is routed to the Blue environment.
+  * The new version of the application is deployed to the Green environment.
+After testing and validation, traffic is gradually switched from Blue to Green using the ALB.
+  * If any issues arise, the ALB can easily switch back to Blue for a seamless rollback.
+### Key Components of the Blue-Green Deployment:
+  * ECS Task Definitions: Separate task definitions for Blue and Green environments manage the different application versions.
+  * S3 Buckets: Two S3 buckets—my-exchange-rate-blue-html-bucket and my-exchange-rate-green-html-bucket—are used to store processed data and host the static website for each environment.
+  * ALB: The ALB manages traffic between Blue and Green ECS services using listener rules that forward traffic based on path patterns (/green for testing, / for production).

+## CI/CD Pipeline Stages
+The pipeline, managed with GitLab CI, is structured to ensure proper testing and validation at each stage before the final switch to production.

+  * Python Lint and Tests: Lints the code using tools like flake8 and black and runs unit tests to ensure code quality.
+  * Build and Push Docker Image: Builds the Docker image for the application and pushes it to the GitHub Container Registry (GHCR) with a version tag.
+  * Terraform Infrastructure Deployment: Deploys the infrastructure, including ECS services for both Blue and Green environments, and configures the S3 buckets.
+  * Test Green Environment: Once the Green environment is deployed, automated health checks verify that the service is functioning correctly.
+  * Promote Green to Production: After successful tests, traffic is switched to the Green environment using the ALB, promoting it to production.
+  * Rollback to Blue (if necessary):If tests fail, the ALB is used to immediately route traffic back to the Blue environment, ensuring zero downtime.

 # AWS Architecture
 ### Data Ingestion Layer: